DiCamillo Companion

 Battlesden House (Battlesden Park)

-• House Replaced By: The original 16th century house was demolished in 1860 and replaced by a new 40-room house that was completed in 1864.
-This second house was partially demolished in 1886, leaving only the first floor standing.
-During the Great War the House was used as a nursing home; during World War II it functioned as a maternity home.
-After the War this last fragment of the House was demolished.
+• Earlier Houses: The original 16th century house was demolished in 1860 and replaced by a new 40-room house that was completed in 1864.
+This second house was partially demolished between 1885 and 1886, leaving only the first floor standing.
+During the Great War the house was used as a nursing home; during World War II it functioned as a maternity home.
+After WWII this last fragment of the house was demolished.

-• Garden & Outbuildings: The only remnant today of Battlesden House is the Coach House, which is today a private residence.
+• Garden & Outbuildings: The only remnant of Battlesden House is the coach house, which is today a private residence.

 Date: 1860s